ajac13/CFWAI/README.md

    ```

 2. Set up the OpenAI API key:
-   Replace the placeholder `openai.api_key` in the code with your actual OpenAI API key.
+   Replace the placeholder in app.py line 4 `ENTER OPENAI KEY HERE in the code with your actual OpenAI API key.

 3. Launch the chatbot:
    Execute the Python script to start the Gradio interface for the City of Fort Worth Community Support chatbot.
 The chatbot will be accessible through a local web interface.